vramirez1/gae_exercise/README.md

 	5. Pass a template parameter to the templates/index.html template the user data, and modify the template to display his name and email
 3. Optimize the use of the SDK
 	1. Add parameters to the dev appserver at launch to use a specific datastore and blobstore
 *Tip: check the way to do it for your OS version of the SDK.
-This way you ensure consistency o your test data*
+This way you ensure consistency of your test data between tests*
 4. Set the handlers on track for the next exercises
 	1. Modify the "/" handler to accept an "email" parameter
 	2. Get the "email" parameter and check if a user in the datastore that goes by that email.
 If there's one, pass the user to the templates/form.html